lagossapp/lagoss/README.md

 ## About

-Lagoss is a fork of [Lagon](https://github.com/lagonapp/lagon) an open-source runtime and platform that allows developers to run TypeScript and JavaScript Serverless Functions.
+Lagoss is a fork of [Lagon](https://github.com/lagonapp/lagon) an open-source runtime and platform that allows developers to run TypeScript and JavaScript Serverless Apps.

 > [!NOTE]
 > The project was forked from [Lagon](https://github.com/lagonapp/lagon) with the